ericgarciaresearch/RAMeN/README.md

 When to adjust:

-If many reads are well aligned but not collapsing, try 8 or 6.
+If many reads are well aligned but not collapsing ("aligned_not-collapsed" in PreFig 6), try 8 or 6.

 Especially relevant for short amplicons or trimmed reads with reduced overlap.